 The National Convention was revolutionary France’s third attempt at a national legislature.
-It was formed in September 1792, following the August 10th journée, the invasion of the Tuileries and the suspension of the monarchy.
-The National Convention was elected with a broader franchise than the Legislative Assembly.
-The three years under the National Convention were eventful, divisive and violent.
+It was formed in September 1792, following the August 10th invasion of the Tuileries, and elected with a broader franchise than the Legislative Assembly.
+The three years under the National Convention would prove eventful, divisive and violent.
 They were plagued by war and civil war, increasing radicalism in Paris, factional struggles between the Girondins and Montagnards and the continued failure of economic policies and conditions.

 The Legislative Assembly, meanwhile, sought to justify its existence by claiming the overthrow of the king as its own initiative, utterly ignoring the role of the Commune, the Fédérés and the sans culottes.
-The Assembly cultivated public support by replacing the king’s ministers with popular figures, including Danton as minister for justice.
+The Assembly cultivated public support by replacing the king’s ministers with popular figures, including Georges Danton as minister for justice.
 On August 25th the Assembly abolished all feudal dues, without exception and without compensation.

 The National Convention’s first session was held in a hall in the Tuileries.
 Like the two assemblies that preceded it, the Convention began with a flourish of optimism, promising to set aside political and personal differences to lead the nation.
-On its second day the Convention’s deputies passed their first major act, abolishing the monarchy and transforming France into a republic.
+On its second day, the Convention’s deputies passed their first major act, abolishing the monarchy and transforming France into a republic.

 “Not one of us would ever propose to retain in France the fatal race of kings.
 We all know but too well that dynasties have never been anything else than rapacious tribes, who live on nothing but human flesh.
 It is completely necessary to reassure the friends of liberty.
 We must destroy this talisman whose magic power is still sufficient to stupefy many men.
 I move accordingly that you sanction, by a solemn law, the abolition of royalty.”

 The deputies of the Convention gravitated into three distinct factions.
 The Montagnards were the radical democrats who occupied the upper benches of the hall, to the left of the president’s seat.
-Sitting opposite were the Girondins, the moderate republicans, provincials and free-traders who clustered around the leadership of Brissot.
+Sitting opposite were the Girondins, the moderate Republicans, provincials and free-traders who clustered around the leadership of Jacques Brissot.
 In the centre sat deputies of the Plain, who boasted greater numbers than the other two factions combined but took no firm ideological position.

 1. The National Convention was the revolutionary government of France between the abolition of the monarchy in September 1792 and the creation of the Directory in November 1795.

 3. The 749 deputies of the Convention were composed of radical Jacobins, Girondins and moderates who sat in the Plain.
-These factions hardened and divided in the Convention’s first months.
+These factions hardened and divided further in the Convention’s first months.

-4. In its first few months the Convention created the French Republic, managed the revolutionary war, tried and executed the king and wrestled with Parisian radicalism and economic policy.
+4. In its first few months, the Convention created the French Republic, managed the revolutionary war, tried and executed the king and wrestled with Parisian radicalism and economic policy.

 5. The king’s execution opened up fatal divisions between the Girondins and Montagnard deputies.
 These factions engaged in bickering, plotting and conflict in the spring of 1793, culminating in the expulsion of the Girondins from the Convention in early June.